-Details on how to book a test can be found below:
+Details on how to book a test can be found on the following page:

 Post primary transfer tests

 This year’s transfer tests have been postponed until January 2021.
-The Association of Quality Education (AQE) tests will be held on 9 January 2021, 16 January 2021 and 23 January 2021, while the Post-Primary Transfer Consortium (PPTC) GL tests will be held on 30 January 2021 and 06 February 2021.
+The Association of Quality Education (AQE) tests will be held on:

 Latest updates for Further Education Colleges in Northern Ireland